 Then, it outlines a series of built in reports in GA that can help you understand conversion rates from different angles.

-I still think 75% of businesses doing content marketing could benefit from it.
+I still think 75% of businesses doing content marketing could use it to calculate their content marketing ROI and benefit from it.

 From my anecdotal evidence, most businesses just aren’t measuring conversion rates at all.
 They just don’t care.